What Is Eczema?

 Symptoms in adults

 Your skin will probably be very dry, thick, or scaly.
 In fair-skinned people, these areas may start out reddish and then turn brown.
-Among darker-skinned people, eczema can affect skin pigments, making the affected area lighter or darker.
+In darker-skinned people, eczema can affect skin pigments, making the affected area lighter or darker.

 When to see your doctor